 movement started in 1987 in Turkey.
 The movement was started by

 transvestites and transsexuals .
-Homosexual group of Radical Democratic
+Homosexual group of Radical

-Taksim Park.
+was sitting at Taksim Park.
 Then I was not involved in the

 the struggle for sexual rights.

 environmentalism, militarism, homosexual rights, animal rights and